 Staying hydrated is necessary to have:

-Not to mention, hydration is also essential for glowing skin—but more on that later.
+Not to mention, hydration is also essential for glowing skin—but more on the watermelon benefits for skin later.

 2. Watermelon Fights Inflammation

 Watermelon is an antioxidant-rich fruit.
-Antioxidants help prevent cell damage and fight oxidative stress in the body, which is essential to circumvent greater health risks.
+Antioxidants in watermelon help prevent cell damage and fight oxidative stress in the body, which is essential to circumvent greater health risks.

 Lycopene and vitamin C are two potent antioxidants in watermelon.
 In fact, watermelon contains more lycopene than any other fruit or vegetable (12.7 milligrams per two-cup serving, according to the Watermelon Board).
 Impressive, right?

 3. Watermelon Supports Fresh, Glowing Skin

 Although there’s no single food that can completely turn back the clock, watermelon has many nutrients to help support skin health.